kedro-org/kedro/docs/source/integrations/mlflow.md

 ### Tracking Kedro in MLflow using the Python API

-If you are running Kedro programmatically using the Python API, you can easily log your runs using the MLflow "fluent" API.
+If you are running Kedro programmatically using the Python API, you can log your runs using the MLflow "fluent" API.

 For example, taking the {doc}`lifecycle management example </kedro_project_setup/session>` as a starting point: